CommonAccord/Cmacc-Org/Doc/G/BonTerms/Cloud-Terms/Form/Cloud-Terms.md

 Life.Agreement.Ti=Term of Agreement

-Life.Agreement.sec=This Agreement starts on the <b>Effective Date</b> and continues until the end of all {_Subscription_Term}s, unless sooner terminated in accordance with its terms.
-If no {_Subscription_Term} is in effect, either party may terminate this Agreement for any or no reason with notice to the other party.
+Life.Agreement.1.sec=This Agreement starts on the <b>Effective Date</b> and continues until the end of all {_Subscription_Term}s, unless sooner terminated in accordance with its terms.

+Life.Agreement.2.sec=If no {_Subscription_Term} is in effect, either party may terminate this Agreement for any or no reason with notice to the other party.

-Life.Agreement.=[G/Z/Base]
+Life.Agreement.=[G/Z/para/s2]

 Life.Terminate.Ti=Termination